friedger/info_tokens/docs/how_to_buy/bitmeex.md

 ## Deposit BTC

-To deposit BTC to BITMEEX.pro you need to follow next steps:
+To deposit BTC to BITMEEX.pro you need to follow the next steps:

 - On the [eWallet](https://my.bitmeex.pro/account) page click **Deposit** in the **BTC** cell: